UMN-LATIS/ChimeIn2.0/README.md

 # The default `.env.example` will probably be sufficient,
 # but if you're a Safari user, change SESSION_SAME_SITE="none"

-# generate an app key
-php artisan key:generate

-# build the docker images
+# build docker images
 docker compose build

-# start docker containers
+# start the containers
 docker compose up

 # generate an app key